Can Glaze and Underglaze Be Mixed?

 Different Composition of Glaze and Underglaze

 Right off the bat, underglazes have a different composition than glazes.
-Underglazes contain materials that make it more adhesive, so it sticks to the clay surface in a particular area, while Glaze is less adhesive and tends to flow.
+Underglazes contain materials that make them more adhesive, so they stick to the clay surface in a particular area, while Glaze is less adhesive and tends to flow.
 Both materials contain very different ingredients that might not get along too well in the kiln.

 Even application

 Let’s say you decorate an area with this mix.
-The Glaze may flow to different areas, and the Underglaze will stay.
+The Glaze may flow into different areas, while the Underglaze will remain.
 Even if you applied it evenly, patches of color could still occur.

 Aside from this, the composition will be really hard to replicate.
 Say you’re making a dinnerware set.
 You mix a batch of Glaze with a certain amount of Underglaze.
-It could be hard to measure the exact quantity in case you run out.
+It can be hard to measure the exact quantity if you run out.

 Dinnerware Safe